stefanheule/smartless/README.md

 `smartless` requires a reasonable resent version of `bash`, and a pager like `less`.
 Both are available by default on most unix systems.

+## Installation

+The simplest way to install the script is to download it directly into /usr/local/bin:

+    curl https://raw.githubusercontent.com/stefanheule/smartless/master/smartless -o /usr/local/bin/smartless
+    chmod +x /usr/local/bin/smartless # <-- mark it as executable

+In case you want to override the current less to always use smartless:

+    alias less=smartless

 ## Usage

 `smartless` is designed as a drop-in replacement for `less`.
 For instance, to view the output of a command `cmd`, use